-Get potential customers to become current customers and turn those current customers into returning customers?
+Learn how to get prospective customers to become current customers and turn those current customers into repeat customers?

 At the same time, being a vendor and having a mobile shop can be tricky.
 You’re moving your shop location around from place to place.
-Potential customers see you, but don’t always know later where to find you.
+Potential customers see you, but don’t always know where to find you later.

-I have shared a lot about customer service and the effect it can have on your business, but besides great customer service (and an attractive booth display!), I’ve gathered 3 simple techniques you can use in your booth to acquire valued customers and gain even further exposure.
-All the while keeping your business in front of your current customer’s eye and enticing them to come back time and time again.
+I have shared a lot about customer service and the positive impact it can have on your business, but besides great customer service (and an attractive booth display!), I’ve gathered 3 simple techniques you can use in your booth to acquire valued customers and gain even further exposure, all while keeping your business in front of your current customer’s eye and enticing them to come back time and time again.